sirPixieJerry/sirPixieJerry/README.md

 ### Dear ladies and gentlemen,

 My name is Jerry.
 I'm an artist full stack web developer, part-time gamer, vegetarian and former squatter.
-I have lived in Berlin for five years now and I 💘 this city!
+I have lived in Berlin for five years now and I love this city!
 Pronouns: he/him/SirPixie (Yes, I'm queer!)

 I am currently looking for work.
 Please give me a job so I can use [this](https://github.com/sirPixieJerry/sirPixieJerry/blob/main/alien-cat.jpeg) alien cat profile picture again.

--   🔭 I’m currently working on a page about origami and rings.
+-   I’m currently working on a page about origami and rings.
--   🌱 I’m currently learning to pass coding challenges, [Three.js](https://threejs.org/) and [TypeScript](https://www.typescriptlang.org/)
+-   I’m currently learning to pass coding challenges, [Three.js](https://threejs.org/) and [TypeScript](https://www.typescriptlang.org/)
--   👯 I’m looking to collaborate on a very special page with [Stef](https://github.com/StefAltavista).
+-   I’m looking to collaborate on a very special page with [Stef](https://github.com/StefAltavista).
--   👁 Take a look at my [repositories](https://github.com/sirPixieJerry?tab=repositories).
+-   Take a look at my [repositories](https://github.com/sirPixieJerry?tab=repositories).
--   💬 Ask me about everything you like.
+-   Ask me about everything you like.
 I'm happy to help!

 Things I know: